uhs-robert/sshfs.yazi/README.md

 - If key authentication fails, the plugin will prompt for a password up to 3 times before giving up.
 - SSH keys vastly speed up repeated mounts (no password prompt), leverage your `ssh_config` rather than manually adding hosts to make this as easy as possible.
+- **User Selection**: By setting `default_user = "prompt"` in your configuration, you can choose which user to login as when mounting (SSH config user, root, or custom username).
+This is useful when you need to switch between different user contexts on the same host.
+The default setting (`"auto"`) respects your SSH config without prompting.

 ## ⚙️ Configuration